+The first thing to do is check what you like or don’t like about it.
 What do you feel comfortable with?
 What feels like the place and what doesn’t?
 Does it rekindle the feelings and emotions of the day?
 How can you translate those into studio works?
 Can you crop it to create new compositions?
 Is there something, anything, you can improve on, that, with the benefit of hindsight, will better create the mood?
 Or, does it in fact lead you in another direction?

-Stage 3 – I’ve added blue paint to remove two white areas and it feels much better.
+Stage 3 (below) – I’ve added blue paint to remove two white areas and it feels much better.
 Wondering about that dark piece of collage now?

 Acrylic Paint version

-As you can see, one thing grows from another and the result may or may not be something I like.
-If it ends poorly I’ll console myself with the fact that I’ve enjoyed the process, explored the idea and increased my stockpile of experience.
-The work and or memories of the experience may surface again at any time to help my art along.
+Neither painting is finished at this stage.
+As you can see, one thing grows from another and the result may or may not be something you like.
+If it ends poorly you console yourself with the fact that it was an enjoyable process exploring the idea and increased your stockpile of experience.
+The work and or memories of the experience may surface again at any time to help your creativity along.

-Subscribe here to receive future issues of Studio News.
+Subscribe here to receive fortnightly issues of “Studio News”.

-Click here to find out about EXHIBITIONS I currently have work in.
+Click here to find out about exhibitions Wendy currently has work in.